Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Driver, stop here!
 Not here!
 Five meters in front!!

-Last year, a friend of mine arranged a bird watching tour for a group of 2 photographers.
+Last year, a friend of mine arranged a bird-watching tour for a group of two photographers.
 This Tibetan friend owns a successful travel agency in the Amdo region and is very familiar with that region.
-The group had quite a long itinerary for their bird watching tour.
-My friend carefully worked with them to create the perfect itinerary.
-All of the email correspondence went well and the couple seemed like very nice people.
+The group had quite a long itinerary for their bird-watching tour, and my friend carefully worked with them to create the perfect itinerary.
+The email correspondence went well, and the couple seemed nice.

 Shortly into their tour, the group called my friend to complain about the driver.
-Apparently, they were not happy with how the driver would stop his vehicle.
+They were not happy with how the driver would stop his vehicle.
 The customers told my friend that when they asked the driver to stop, he would take too long to come to a complete stop.
-The driver, who has nearly 2 decades of experience driving tours, said that he was stopping his vehicle like he has always done: quickly, but safely.
-The customers complained that when the driver stopped the vehicle, they would have to walk 5 to 15 meters in order to get the picture they wanted.
+The driver, who has nearly 2 decades of experience driving tours, said he was stopping his vehicle like he has always done: quickly, but safely.
+The customers complained that when the driver stopped the car, they would have to walk 5 to 15 meters to get the picture they wanted.
 Really?
 Five to 15 meters of walking and you are complaining??
 Wow.

-Give me a 5 RMB discount or I am leaving!
+Please give me a 5 RMB discount, or I will leave!

-The group ended up staying, as our guesthouse was very comfortable and cozy.
-If the group had kindly asked me for a discount, there is a good chance I would have given it to them.
+The group stayed, as our guesthouse was very comfortable and cozy.
+If the group had kindly asked me for a discount, I would have given it to them.
 Instead, they yelled at me and accused me of trying to steal from them.
 This type of thing happens REGULARLY across Tibet with foreigners becoming rude with hotel staff and demanding (rather than kindly asking) a cheaper price.
 I have heard numerous stories of travelers yelling at guesthouse/hostel staff because they charged 1 RMB more for a can of Coke than the shops outside did!
-If you are an extreme budget traveler, don’t yell at hotel/guesthouse staff to get a cheaper price!
+If you are an extreme budget traveler, don’t yell at hotel/guesthouse staff for a cheaper price!

 Chonggu Monastery in Yading